 The table should now look like this:

-Add a new column by clicking the Customer Name
+Add a new column next to Customer Name

 set the formula to:

-Sales Operations wants to know see how weekly sales numbers look compared to the previous week.
+Sales Operations wants to see how weekly sales numbers look compared to the previous week.

-In this example, we will go about getting data a different way (extra credit!).
+In this example, we'll approach the data a bit differently this time.
 Create another Workbook Page and rename it Week Over Week

 .

-Add a table to the Page but this time select the F_Sales
+Add a table to the page, and this time select F_Sales

 and then Join